-In addition to educating POS employees on PCI compliance, provide protection on top of PCI compliance requirements with POS surveillance camera equipment.
-Monitor register activity, and flag suspicious credit card transactions and employee behavior.
-Just be sure that any equipment installed on the network is properly secured to prevent hacks.
+Use POS surveillance camera equipment for additional security.
+Monitor register activity, flag unusual credit card transactions and suspicious employee behavior.
+Lastly, secure all equipment installed on the network to prevent hacks.

-If you feel your customer or business’ credit card information has been compromised, follow these steps to mitigate damage:
+If you feel your customers’ or business’ credit card information has been compromised, follow these steps to mitigate damage:

 - Notify your bank’s fraud department.